abdrahmansoltan/Learning-Notes/Frontend/JavaScript/12-JS-interviews-questions-tricks.md

 ### How to deep copy an object?

+> This is usually used when you want to create a copy of an object (that contains nested objects) without modifying the original object.

 1. You can use `JSON.parse()` and `JSON.stringify()` to deep copy an object.

    ```js